 Consider showing the title of the current view in the navigation bar.
 In most cases, a title helps people understand what they’re looking at.
 However, if titling a navigation bar seems redundant, you can leave the title empty.
 For example, Notes doesn’t title the current note because the first line of content supplies all the context needed.

-Use a large title when you need to provide extra emphasis on context.
-In some apps, the big, bold text of a large title can help orient people as they browse and search.
-In a tabbed layout, for example, large titles can help clarify the active tab and inform the user when they've scrolled to the top.
+Use a large title when you want to provide extra emphasis on context.
+Large titles should never compete with content, but in some apps, the big, bold text of a large title can help orient people as they browse and search.
+In a tabbed layout, for example, large titles can help clarify the active tab and indicate when people have scrolled to the top.
 Phone uses this approach, while Music uses large titles to differentiate content areas like albums, artists, playlists, and radio.
-A large title transitions to a standard title as the user begins scrolling content.
-Large titles don't make sense in all apps and should never compete with content.
-Although the Clock app has a tabbed layout, large titles are unnecessary because each tab has a distinct, recognizable layout.
+In iOS 13 and later, a large title navigation bar doesn’t include a background material or shadow by default.
+Also, a large title transitions to a standard title as people begin scrolling the content.
 For developer guidance, see prefersLargeTitles.

 Navigation Bar Controls